Star Wreck

 In 2015, it was announced that two new films were going to be released.
 The first one will be a short film titled "Star Wreck: Timecrash", set in future Soviet Union, and the second, currently untitled one will be a feature-length film.

 Films

-All Star Wreck films are available for free download and viewing online.
-They are offered under a Creative Commons CC BY-NC-ND licence.
+All Star Wreck films are available online under a Creative Commons CC BY-NC-ND licence.